0xAbdullah/Offensive-Snippets/README.md

 # Offensive-Snippets
 This repository contains a collection of code snippets for research and educational purposes.
+The snippets are written in C#, PowerShell, and Nim.

 |Snippet Name| Description |
 |--|--|